How to Rebuild Trust After Betrayal

 How Long Does It Take to Rebuild Trust

-There is no single timeline that applies to everyone.
+There is no single timeline.

-Others need longer.
+Others take longer.

-What matters most is not speed but direction.
+What matters is direction.

 Are you moving toward each other